camunda-community-hub/camunda-8-lowcode-ui-template/README.md

 > :information_source: In the application.yml, you'll notice some "exotic" properties that could modify to change application behavior.

+## Forms
+You can create forms with 3 different approaches :
+- Embedded forms into your process definition (classic approach)
+- Create Extended Forms from the admin application.
+Form name should match the formKey.
+Forms will be stored in the workspace/forms folder.
+- Create custom react forms.
+From the react application, in the forms folder, create your custom forms.
+You should then reference them in the customForms map in the forms/index.ts file.

+Translations will be managed from the backend in the 2 first approaches.
+Input labels should be references in the Forms translations.
+In the 3rd case, translation will be managed from the front-end and translations should be added in the "siteTranslations".

 ## Using docker-compose

 > :information_source: The docker-compose file in this repository uses the latest [compose specification](https://docs.docker.com/compose/compose-file/), which was introduced with docker-compose version 1.27.0+.
 Please make sure to use an up-to-date docker-compose version.